Softwire/strawberry-fair/frontend/src/pages/about/virtual-strawberry-fair-2020.md

 ## Here's what's happening on the day

-Why not crack open a few cold ones – get the jerk chicken sizzling on the BBQ and settle down and get tuned in to Cambridge 105 Radio for a solid 12 hours of the magic of Strawberry Fair.
+Why not crack open a few cold ones – get the jerk chicken sizzling on the BBQ and settle down and get tuned in to **Cambridge 105 Radio** for a solid 12 hours of the magic of Strawberry Fair.

 PLUS! for those that want to go the whole distance – Join us when that’s finished for the Virtual Strawberry Fair Dance After-Party with Supertunes and Green Machine!

 Schedule for the day:-

-**11am**: The fun starts with the build up to the fair broadcast on both Cambridge 105 Radio and Star.
+**11am**: The fun starts with the build up to the fair broadcast on both **Cambridge 105 Radio** and **Star**.
 We’ll look at the history of the event and what goes in to putting the whole thing together!

 **12 noon**: Carry on listening on Cambridge 105 Radio, where **the Parade** takes us onto the Common for the Mayor to officially open the Fair.
 Settle in to hearing some of the bands from this year’s Cambridge Band Competition on the Centre stage.